NKulling/SWECO25/database_validation/README.md

 ### NA Count Comparison

-Another scatter plot visualizes the NA count for different datasets.
-Datasets with notable NA counts are highlighted and explained.
-For example, the "rs" and "hydro" datasets have higher NA counts.
+This scatter plot visualizes the NA count for different datasets.
+The "rs" and "hydro" datasets have higher NA counts.
 The "trans" dataset also shows some variation in NA counts.
-These high NA counts are legit for "hydro" and "trans" datasets, as they represent linear features (road and river networks) with little ground coverage.
+These high NA counts are legitimate for "hydro" and "trans" datasets, as they represent linear features (road and river networks) with little ground coverage.

 <img src="https://github.com/NKulling/SWECO25/blob/main/database_validation/figures/scatterplot_NAcount.jpg" alt="NA count comparison" width="500" height="400">